 We ran a power benchmark using the Caffe AlexNet image classifier, comparing Jetson TX1 to an Intel Core i7-6700K Skylake CPU.
-The table shows the results.
-Read more about these results in the post “Inference: The Next Step in GPU-Accelerated Deep Learning”.
+Table 1 shows the results.
+For more information, see Inference: The Next Step in GPU-Accelerated Deep Learning.

 Kespry developed their proof-of-concept on the Jetson TX1 Development Kit in just a few weeks.
 The prototype uses a Caffe model trained to recognize and count different classes of construction equipment.
-Using Jetson TX1, Kespry is now deploying this previously offline process in real-time onboard their drone.
-Jetson is able to transfer resource-intensive tasks once performed in a datacenter onboard mobile platforms, thereby closing the loop on response and improving quick-reaction capabilities, creating new opportunities for companies like Kespry.
+Using Jetson TX1, Kespry is now deploying this previously offline process in real time onboard their drone.
+Jetson is able to transfer resource-intensive tasks once performed in a data center onboard mobile platforms, thereby closing the loop on response and improving quick-reaction capabilities, creating new opportunities for companies like Kespry.

 VisionWorks is more than 10x faster than upstream CPU-only OpenCV, is 4.5x faster than OpenCV4Tegra with NEON extensions, and is 1.6x faster than OpenCV’s GPU module.
 The Overall Computer Vision Score was collected from the geometric mean performance of all the overlapping primitives between OpenCV and VisionWorks.
-Each primitive was measured across image sizes 720p and larger, and across all permutations of argument parameters.
+Each primitive was measured across image sizes 720p and larger and across all permutations of argument parameters.

 Get VisionWorks today on NVIDIA’s Embedded Developer Zone.

-Jetson TX1: A Rich Development Platform
+Jetson TX1: A rich development platform

 Adept at hosting core processing capabilities alongside learning-driven inference and reasoning, Jetson TX1 represents the ultimate in performance and efficiency for powering your device with the next wave of autonomy.
 With shipments of Jetson TX1 Developer Kit beginning November 16, secure your pre-order today.
 And let us know about the amazing things you create using Jetson!